 Air conditioners are home appliances used to cool or condition the air inside of your home.
 They work the same way a refrigerator works to preserve your perishable food items.
-The difference between the two is, instead of cooling an insulated box an air conditioner cools the air contained within the walls of your home or business.
+The difference between the two is that instead of cooling an insulated box, an air conditioner cools the air contained within the walls of your home or business.

-An air conditioning system utilizes a chemical referred to in the industry as refrigerant, to cool your home.
-The air conditioning components work in unison converting the refrigerant from a gas to a liquid and back again.
+An air conditioning system utilizes a chemical called refrigerant to cool your home.
+The air conditioning components work in unison by converting the refrigerant from a liquid to a gas to a liquid again through the process of evaporation.

-The three main components that make up a typical air conditioning system are as follows.
+The three main components that make up a typical air conditioning system are:

 - A compressor